panubo/bash-container/README.md

 ## Install

-The Panubo functions require bash, curl and coreutils, this takes about 10M of space.
+The Panubo functions require bash, curl and coreutils.
+These take about 10M of space.

 ### Debian